 - I have other medical conditions.
-How can I best manage these conditions together?
+How can I best manage them together?

 - How long will I need treatment?

-- Is there anything else I can do to help prevent a recurrence of back pain?
+- What can I do to prevent a recurrence of back pain?

 What to expect from your doctor

-- How much is your pain limiting your ability to function?
+- Does the pain affect your ability to function?
+If so, how much?

-- Do you have any other signs or symptoms in addition to back pain?
+- Do you have other signs or symptoms besides back pain?

 - Do you do heavy physical work?

 - Do you exercise regularly?
-If yes, with what types of activities?
+What types of activities do you do?

-- How often do you feel blue or depressed?
+- How often do you feel depressed or anxious?